What is an ARIA property and Why Does it Matter?

 Why ARIA Matters

-In the end, using properties like ARIA to assist Internet users with disabilities is crucial in creating an equal Internet user experience.
+Using properties like ARIA to assist Internet users with disabilities is crucial in creating an equal Internet user experience.